 - Southwest Branch Library, 12248 Gulf Beach Highway (9 a.m. – 6 p.m.)

 - Pensacola Interstate Fairgrounds, 6655 Mobile Highway (9 a.m. – 6 p.m.)

 - Escambia County Extension, 3740 Stefani Road, Cantonment (9 a.m. – 6 p.m.)

 - Brownsville Community Center, 3200 W. DeSoto Street (9 a.m. – 6 p.m.)

-Another option for voters is to cast a vote-by-mail ballot, which can be requested through the online form at EscambiaVotes.gov, or by e-mail ([email protected]), phone (850) 595-3900, mail, or fax (850) 595-3914.
-Requests must include the voter’s date of birth and address, and must be received no later than Saturday, August 8.
+Another option for voters is to cast a vote-by-mail ballot, which can be requested through the online form at EscambiaVotes.gov, or by e-mail, phone (850) 595-3900, mail, or fax (850) 595-3914.
+Requests must include the voter’s date of birth, address, and last 4 digits of their social security number or their Florida Driver’s License or ID Card number.
+Requests must be received no later than Saturday, August 13.
 Voted ballots must be received in the Elections Office no later than 7 p.m. on Election Day and may not be returned to a polling location on Election Day.
-Voters may now drop-off a vote-by-mail ballot during early voting hours at any of the nine area locations.
+Voters may drop-off a vote-by-mail ballot during early voting hours at any of the ten area locations.
 The USPS recommends voters mail ballots at least one week before the due date.
-Vote-by-mail participants may track the status of their ballot at EscambiaVotes.gov.
+Vote-by-mail participants may track the status of their ballot at EscambiaVotes.gov/track-my-ballot.

 In Florida’s closed partisan primary elections, you are only eligible to vote in primary contests for the party in which you are registered, unless it is a universal primary or nonpartisan contest.
-Due to the structure of Florida’s primary elections and Escambia County’s single-member districts, not all voters will receive a ballot in the August primary election.
 Your party affiliation, district and precinct determine which contests appear on your primary election ballot.
-For some voters, there are no primary contests in which they are eligible to vote.